marpet/snap-average-tool/README.md

-A simple averaging tool excluding a provided mask from the averaging.
+An averagingoperator which only considerd the pixels of provided mask (expression).